-London/Johannesburg - Miner Anglo American [JSE:AGL]
+London/Johannesburg - Miner Anglo American [JSE:AGL] has

 made a priority of its struggling platinum business, admitting earlier this